openfootball/football.json/README.md

 ## License

 The football.json schema, data and scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.
+The license and copyright of the source data, though, are unknown and should be determined by the terms by which each of the Open Sports & Friends contributors share the data they produce.

 ## Questions?
 Comments?